The Goldmaraner isn’t a purebred dog. It’s a mix between a Weimaraner and a Golden Retriever.

 Since its a hybrid, Goldmaraners don’t share the same health issues as their parents.
 But, they can show signs later on in life if they aren’t treated immediately.

 Here is a list of the most common health condition issues you’ll encounter.

 Taking care of your dog’s health should be your first priority.
 Keeping them active allows them to remain social and presentable to strangers.

-If possible, take it to the vest once a month to target the illnesses early and make a decision based off of their knowledge.
+If possible, take it to the vest once a month to target the illnesses early and make a decision based on their knowledge.

 Since Goldmaraners have energetic traits, you’ll want to exercise them regularly.
 Either through consistent walks in the park or giving them room to run around the house, spend time with your dog so that they can remain in good health.